darwinia-network/darwinia/README.md

 - Building from source follow this **[guide](#build-from-source)**.

 ## Building
-> Make sure that you have the dependencies.
+> Make sure that you have all the required dependencies.
 Follow [substrate-getting-started](https://substrate.dev/docs/en/knowledgebase/getting-started).

 ### Installing via Cargo
 ```sh